 “You almost forget how fragile your child is until you're putting him in the car seat and think, ‘I'm taking this child home and he's been in the ICU his entire life,” says Jackson’s mom Kamille.
 “He is our first child.
 He just had heart surgery.
 And his nutrition was 100% dependent on an NG tube [nasogastric intubation] through his nose.”

-During COVID-19, Jackson, shown with mom Kamille, is thriving thanks to telehealth Early Intervention therapy with Northwest Center.
+During COVID-19, Jackson, shown with mom Kamille, is thriving thanks to telehealth Early Supports for Infants and Toddlers (ESIT) therapy with Northwest Center.

 “Immediately upon leaving the hospital, we started doing motor and feeding therapy with our speech-language pathologist Natalie Miller,” says Jackson’s dad Nathan.
 (Miller, who is also a Hospital-to-Home Clinical Supervisor, remains Jackson’s therapist to this day.)